 By Cassandra Pinkney

 There are good guys.
 There are bad guys.
-And then, there are the Thunderbolts.
-Marvel Studios’ Thunderbolts* follows the Marvel Cinematic Universe’s least anticipated band of misfits as they team up against an enemy unlike any the world has ever seen (and that’s saying something).
-The film features a star-studded cast of some of the MCU’s fan favorites, as well as introducing—and reintroducing—characters that audiences will definitely love.
-Here’s a rundown of who’s who in Thunderbolts*.
+And then, there are the Thunderbolts*.
+Marvel Studios’ Thunderbolts *the New Avengers follows the Marvel Cinematic Universe’s least anticipated band of misfits as they team up against an enemy unlike any the world has ever seen (and that’s saying something).

 Yelena Belova (Florence Pugh)

-Yelena Belova is no fan of posers (which might be a problem for the Thunderbolts).
+Yelena Belova is no fan of posers (which might be a problem for the Thunderbolts*).
 After her mind control was broken by a former Black Widow, she and her sister, Natasha Romanoff, destroyed General Dreykov’s Red Room Academy.
 Belova made it her life’s mission to free all the other Black Widows, a mission which got interrupted after she disappeared for five years during the Blip.
-She learned from Valentina Allegra de Fontaine (remember that name) that Romanoff died because of Clint Barton, and Belova’s new mission was to hunt him down.
+She learned from Valentina De Fontaine (remember that name) that Romanoff died because of Clint Barton, and Belova’s new mission was to hunt him down.
 However, she had a last-minute change of heart and decided not to complete her mission.
 Belova now finds herself drifting aimlessly through the world until a new enemy gives her a purpose.

 James “Bucky” Barnes has been a hero, a villain, and everything in between throughout his (deceptively long) life.
 Beginning his journey as Steve Rogers’ right-hand man, he was presumed dead after falling to his death while on a mission with the Howling Commandos.
 It was only when he resurfaced decades later as the Winter Soldier that Rogers realized that history’s most infamous assassin was his best friend all along.
 Breaking free from HYDRA’s brainwashing was Barnes’ first step on a long road to redemption, evident by the plethora of therapy sessions and political campaign stops that litter his path.
-Despite his efforts, his past always seemed to catch up with him, cementing his antihero status and securing him a spot on the Thunderbolts.
+Despite his efforts, his past always seemed to catch up with him, cementing his anti-hero status and securing him a spot on the Thunderbolts*.

-John Walker (Wyatt Russell)
+John Walker, U.S. Agent (Wyatt Russell)

 John Walker was the quintessential All-American man.
 The high school football team captain turned three-time Medal of Honor recipient seemed like the perfect successor capable of taking on the Captain America mantle from Steve Rogers.
 But Walker’s stint in red, white and blue was short-lived.
 After the death of his partner Lemar Hoskins sent him into a blind rage, he was stripped of his title.
 Feeling disposed of by the government he devoted his life to, Walker decided he would do anything to feel like a hero again.
 (What else was he supposed to do with the Super Soldier Serum he took?)
-With a little help from Valentina Allegra de Fontaine (keep remembering that name), he rebranded himself as U.S. Agent, a “hero” for a post-Blip world and is a much needed tolerated member of the Thunderbolts.
+With a little help from Valentina De Fontaine (keep remembering that name), he rebranded himself as U.S. Agent, a “hero” for a post-Blip world and is a much needed tolerated member of the Thunderbolts*.

 Antonia Dreykov, Taskmaster (Olga Kurylenko)

 Antonia Dreykov had a normal childhood, unlike the Black Widows her father trained as leader of the Red Room Academy.
 That all changed when she and her father survived an attempt on his life.
 General Dreykov implanted a chip into his daughter’s neck to control her emotions and trained her in the Red Room to become a ruthless Black Widow.
-Her talent for mimicking the fighting style of her enemy made her the head of the Black Widows and earned her the moniker Taskmaster.
+Her talent for mimicking the fighting style of her enemy made her the head of the Black Widows and earned her the monicker Taskmaster.
 She broke free of her father’s control after Natasha Romanoff used Red Dust on her, allowing her to join a group of other freed Black Widows.
 There’s no telling what Dreykov’s path to redemption holds.

 Robert Reynolds, ****** (Lewis Pullman)